 Tarsal tunnel syndrome may be treated surgically with a release of the lacinate ligament and exploration of the tarsal canal with decompression of the posterior tibial nerve deep to the abductor hallucis muscle.
 Most peripheral nerves are slow to respond to surgical procedures.
 The recovery period for patients undergoing tarsal tunnel surgery may vary from 3 months to 18 months.
 The outcome of the procedure varies and seems to depend upon the nature of the entrapment and the damage that the posterior tibial nerve had sustained prior to surgery.

 The pictures below show the steps involved in a tarsal tunnel release.
 Image 1 shows the planned incision line running behind the medial ankle to a level just distal to the upper margin of the abductor hallucis muscle.
-Dissection is carried down through the subcutaneous space where in Image 2 we see the lacinate ligament identified.
+Dissection is carried down through the subcutaneous space where, in Image 2, we see the lacinate ligament identified.
 Image 3 shows the lacinate ligament released and direct visualization of the posterior tibial nerve and associated vein and artery.
 Image 4 shows the posterior tibial nerve isolated.
 The nerve and surrounding soft tissue is inspected for any visual defects including tumors or evidence of trauma.
-Image 5 shows the dissection Baxter's nerve.
-And Image 6 shows the fibrous tissue that invests the abductor hallucis muscle.
+Image 5 shows the dissection of the Baxter's nerve.
+Image 6 shows the fibrous tissue that invests the abductor hallucis muscle.
 The fibrous tissue surrounding the abductor hallucis extends into the porta pedis.
-A tarsal tunnel release requires dissection of this fibrous tissue into the porta pedis to insure a complete release.
+A tarsal tunnel release requires dissection of this fibrous tissue into the porta pedis to ensure a complete release.